Preeti-gupta02/Unstructured_Data_Analytics/README.md

 # Unstructured_Data_Analytics
 Assignment 1
 Perform a competitive analysis of the entry level luxury car market in the USA.
 Give advice/insights based on the analysis of social media conversations.
-Proof Zipf's Law usig word frequencies.
+Proof Zipf's Law using word frequencies.

 Assignent 2
 Building a Crowdsourced Recommendation System.
 The objective of this group assignment is to create the building blocks of a crowdsourced recommendation system.
 This recommendation system accepts user inputs about desired attributes of a product and comes up with 3 recommendations (I have used both bag of words and word embeddings to conclude that word embeddings give better results).